 How to Collect Data from Databases

 RDBMS systems are one of the most important components of every software system out there.
 They are the systems that allow us to handle the state of our software and persist it for using it in the future.
-As these systems contain valuable and unique to our business data, we need to collect it and consistently store it on our data infrastructure.
+As these systems contain valuable and unique data, we need to collect it and consistently store it on our data infrastructure.

 RDBMS systems have the benefit of living on our own infrastructure.
 That gives us the ability to have tighter integration with them and more control over the process.

 The first way to collect data from an RDBMS system is by connecting on it and executing queries that will return the data we want to store on our data infrastructure.
-These queries are usually pretty simple, one select query per table where we might also filter some columns.
+These queries are usually pretty simple; one select query per table might also filter some columns.
 What might complicate these queries more is if we want to collect only updated data, then as in the case of Cloud Apps, our ETL tool needs to maintain some state to keep track of the last time records were synced and make sure it will continue from that point.

-This approach has a number of disadvantages.
+This approach has several disadvantages.